Any Questions? Call Us: 8509405093

 History of Gangasagar

-For two generations, attempts were made to bring the Ganges down to the earth from the celestial regions but all efforts proved futile.
-A prince of this dynasty, Bhagiratha, pleased the gods, and with the help of Lord Shiva, brought Ganga down to earth.
-His forefathers’ sins were washed away and the people had the opportunity to wash away their sins as well.
+For two generations, attempts were made to bring the Ganges down to earth from the celestial regions, but all efforts proved futile.
+Finally, a prince of this dynasty, Bhagiratha, pleased the gods, and with the help of Lord Shiva, brought Ganga down to earth.
+The sins of his forefathers were washed away, and the people were given the opportunity to cleanse themselves of their sins.